-You remember Schwinn — they made our bikes when we were kids and now they’ve got their own cycling bikes that are perfect Peloton alternatives for use at home.
+You remember Schwinn — they made our bikes when we were kids.
+Now, they’ve got their own cycling bikes, which just so happen to be some of the best Peloton alternatives for use at home.
 There are two models that are worth highlighting in their collection — the IC3 and IC4 bikes, each of which would be a solid addition to your home workout setup.

 Both are high-quality cycling machines equipped with 40 lb flywheels with over 100 levels of resistance to choose between.
 They’re also both equipped with grip-able handlebars for stability and dual-link pedal and toe cages so you can clip or slip in however you wish.
 The handlebars on each bike also have multiple grip positions so you can shift and adjust throughout your workout, and both the seat and handlebars can be adjusted horizontally and vertically for comfort.